GoogleChrome/chromium-dashboard/README.md

 npm run pwtests --workspace=playwright
 ```

+If there are errors, they will be displayed in the console.
-If there are errors, or if you need to update any of the screeenshot images,
+If you need to update any of the screenshot images, you will see differences in
+the `packages/playwright/test-results` directory, and if they look correct,
-you can update all images for all tests with:
+then you can update _all_ images for all tests with:
 ```bash
 npm run pwtests-update --workspace=playwright
 ```

-Then check the `packages/playwright/test-results` directory for any changes.
+The updated images are also added to the __screenshots__ directory.
+If you change test file names, or test names, or screenshot image names, then
+you can manually delete the old screenshots, or simply delete all and update all.

+There is no way to run just one test or test file yet, but playwright supports
+doing that, so we should be able to add a parameter to the test running commands.

 There is some additional information for developers in developer-documentation.md.